onnx/onnx-mlir/docs/Dialects/onnx.md

 ""
 " Softmax(input, axis) = Exp(input) / ReduceSum(Exp(input), axis=axis, keepdims=1) "
 ""
-"The input does not need to explicitly be a 2D vector.
-The \"axis\" attribute" "indicates the dimension along which Softmax will be performed."
-"The output tensor has the same shape"
-"and contains the Softmax values of the corresponding input."
+"The \"axis\" attribute indicates the dimension along which Softmax" "will be performed.
+The output tensor has the same shape" "and contains the Softmax values of the corresponding input."

 Interfaces: NoSideEffect (MemoryEffectOpInterface), ShapeInference